 Protecting Yourself from OJD if you Buy in Sheep

 You need a lot more than a casual assurance from the vendor to protect your flock.
-You need written information about OJD assurance or risk in the animal you're considering buying - you'll find it on the Sheep Health Declaration.
+You need written information about OJD assurance or risk in the animal you're considering buying - you'll find it on the National Sheep Health Declaration (NSHD).

-What should I, as a buyer, do to protect my flock and my neighbours' flocks?
+What should I, as a buyer, do to protect my flock?

-Always insist on a completed Sheep Health Declaration from the vendor before you buy.
+Always insist on a completed a National Sheep Health Declaration (NSHD) from the vendor before you buy.

-If you know or believe that you do not have OJD infection on your property, then buy sheep are from a flock that is Sheep MAP accredited or has testing results recorded on the SHS indicating that the flock has had a negative abattoir 500 or negative PFC 350 in the last 2 years.
+If you believe that your property is free of OJD infection, then buy sheep from a flock that is Sheep MAP accredited, or has testing results recorded on the NSHD indicating that the flock has had a negative abattoir 500 or negative PFC 350 in the last 2 years.
 As an added precaution, it would be advisable to only buy vaccinated sheep from these properties.

 All other sheep producers in Tasmania would be well advised to only buy 'approved vaccinate' sheep.